140am/.vim/README.md

 ## What is this?

 I appreciate a good IDE but love the speed and flexibility of [vim](http://www.vim.org/) especially [MacVim](https://github.com/macvim-dev/macvim).
-This is my daily used configuration of plugins and vim settings.
-Use at your own risk!
+This is my daily used configuration of plugins and vim settings using MacVim in OS X. Use at your own risk!

 My primarily used languages are:

-- golang
+- go
 - python
 - javascript / coffeescript